eCommerce Shopping Carts by FIZZ!

 All of our websites are designed to work on multiple devices.
 This means that the sites adapts to the device it is being viewed on.
 This includes Desktops, laptops, Tablets and Mobile Smart Phones – this is known a Responsive websites or Mobile Ready.

-We have one thing is common with offline high street shops.
+We have one thing is common with traditional high street shops.
 We need to get as many people through the door, the more we get the better chance we stand of selling products.

 Your site needs to attract people, the best way of doing this is via the search engines.
 Getting your products onto Page One of Google is what you want to be aiming for.
 SEO is a very in depth subject and it requires a lot of different requirements.
 If you want to know more visit our dedicated SEO page or get in touch.